NAMI-THU/DSA-Thrombus-Classifier/Installation.md

 done in a backend service, which runs with python.
 Before the first use, you have to setup this backend service.
 For this:

-1. Navigate into the `Python-Server` directory
+1. Navigate into the `Backend` directory

 2. Execute `setup.bat`